Curry and his supporting cast rally Warriors past Heat in OT

 Curry was 3 for 11 in the first half, missing eight of his nine 3-point tries.
 He finished 5 of 20 from long range as Golden State went 18 for 52 and got outrebounded 50-45.

+“Once it got close and it became a possession game.
+That’s when Curry came alive,” Heat coach Erik Spoelstra said.

-Draymond Green was a late scratch by the Warriors because of right ankle soreness and Mychal Mulder made his fourth career start in Green’s place and first of the season.
+Draymond Green was a late scratch by the Warriors because of right ankle soreness they didn’t know about until just before tipoff given the team didn’t hold a morning shootaround.
+Mychal Mulder made his fourth career start in Green’s place and first of the season.

 IGGY’S BACK